tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 ## No iOS simulator is visible or it will say "Unable to find an iOS Simulator"

 Go to Xcode and make sure `preferences->locations->Command Line Tools` is set to the correct Xcode path.
 Even if it is set you sometimes have to open and select it again in order accept a permissions request.
-If you are running the latest XCode make sure you've selected the latest Titanium SDK with e.g. `ti sdk seelct 12.2.0.GA` (Xcode 15 support was added to ioslib that is included in 12.2.0.GA)
+If you are running the latest Xcode make sure you've selected the latest Titanium SDK with e.g. `ti sdk select 12.2.0.GA` (Xcode 15 support was added to ioslib that is included in 12.2.0.GA)

 ## iOS build error: "Unable to find any non-expired Ad Hoc or Enterprise Ad Hoc provisioning profiles that match the app id"